tarunkumar519/facedetection-master/README.md

 # Face Detection using OpenCV
 A project on Facial detection using Open-CV.

-Submitted in partial fulfillment for the requirement of the award of training in Data Analytics, Machine Learning and AI using Python. by Ch.Tarun kumar reddy (Sphoorthy Engineering college, Hyderabad) under the guidance of Mr. Bipul Shahi.
+Submitted in partial fulfillment as mini-project by Ch.Tarun kumar reddy(17M31A0519),Avijit(17M31A0509),P.Monishaa(17M31A0548),Ch.Naveen(17M31A0518) (Sphoorthy Engineering college, Hyderabad) under the guidance of Mrs.Sriveni.

 ## Requirements